mmpatterson/python-challenge/README.md

 The PyPoll folder can be found [here](https://github.com/mmpatterson/python-challenge/tree/master/PyPoll)

 PyBank will:

--Read the budget_data.csv file
+*Read the budget_data.csv file

--Calculate the results
+*Calculate the results

--Export the results to a new .csv
+*Export the results to a new .csv

 PyPoll will:

--Read the election_data.csv file
+*Read the election_data.csv file

--Calculate the results
+*Calculate the results

--Export the results to a new .csv
+*Export the results to a new .csv